keycloak/keycloak-client/README.md

 and hence are supposed to be updated there (whenever needed) and synced into this repository by the bash script [sync-keycloak-sources.sh](.github/scripts/sync-keycloak-sources.sh)

-The reason is, that for better interoperability and to avoid issues with the transitive dependencies, we want Keycloak-client libraries to not be dependent on the Keycloak server and at the same time not Keycloak server to be dependent on Keycloak-client libraries.
+The reason is, that for better interoperability and to avoid issues with the transitive dependencies, we want Keycloak-client libraries to not be dependent on the Keycloak server and, at the same time, Keycloak server not to be dependent on Keycloak-client libraries.
 But still have a way to re-use some of those classes between both Keycloak and Keycloak-client libraries.

 > [!NOTE]